paultongyoo/churn-model-evaluation-platform/README.md

 ### Model Inference, Reporting, and Evaluation

-* The following pipeline is orchestrated by a Prefect Flow implemented by `code/orchestration/churn_prediction_pipeline.py`.
+* The following process is orchestrated by the Prefect Flow `code/orchestration/churn_prediction_pipeline.py`.
 * It is invoked for each file dropped into the S3 File Drop Folder `input` folder (see [S3 File Drop Folder Structure](#s3-file-drop-folder-structure)).

 ```mermaid